Shay9000/ShymaAlhuwaider/content/authors/admin/_index.md

 ## About Me

-Shyma Alhuwaider is a PhD candidate in Computer Science at King Abdullah University of Science and Technology (KAUST), specializing in artificial intelligence and computer vision.
+I am a PhD candidate at KAUST specializing in AI and Computer Vision, with a focus on test-time adaptation, robust model evaluation, and dataset design.
-Her research focuses on test-time adaptation, robust model evaluation, and the development of benchmarks for real-world deployment.
+My work bridges machine learning theory with real-world applications, particularly in dynamic and evolving environments.
-She has contributed to peer-reviewed publications in top-tier venues, served as a reviewer, and played key instructional roles in graduate-level machine learning courses.
+I’ve contributed to high-impact research projects, served as a CVPR reviewer, and actively mentor students in deep learning.
-Shyma is driven by a commitment to building adaptive, reliable AI systems capable of performing in dynamic and uncertain environments.
+I’m passionate about building intelligent systems that adapt, learn, and perform reliably in the wild.